 Adyen automatically generates account statements.
 When a statement is ready:

-- Adyen sends a balancePlatform.report.created webhook message to your configured endpoint in the Customer Area.
-The webhook includes the
+Adyen sends a balancePlatform.report.created webhook message to your configured endpoint in the Customer Area.
+In the body of the webhook, note the following fields:

 Account statement elements

-Metadata for the entire statement message.
-Includes general information about the statement and its intended recipient.
+This block contains metadata for the entire statement message, including general information about the statement and its recipient.

 | Tag | Element name | Description |